soodi592/soodi592-Terminal/README.md

 parameters: {name}

-Add an object to cache for later use, Put the name of the object you want to save inside {name} parameter.
+Adds an object to cache for later use, Put the name of the object you want to save inside {name} parameter.

 < **TextEdit** >

 parameters: {name}

-Put the data into the created object, Put the name of the object inside the {name} parameter, then write the data after the command is sent and this symbol shows up : ">" whenever you are done (want to end the work of saving data) just put this symbol at the end of your data: ";".
+Puts the data into the created object, Put the name of the object inside the {name} parameter, then write the data after the command is sent and this symbol shows up : ">" whenever you are done (want to end the work of saving data) just put this symbol at the end of your data: ";".

 < **TextLoad** >

 parameters: {name}

-See a saved object data, Put the object you want to see inside of the {name} parameter.
+Shows a saved object data, Put the object you want to see inside of the {name} parameter.

 < **Texts** >

 parameters: None

-Show all saved texts.
+Shows all saved texts.

 < **PyIde** >

 parameters: {filename.py}

-Make a python file and write a code inside it, Put a filename inside of the {filename.py} parameter like "helloworld.py" or anything else you want, after sending the command, you see a new line appear without any text on it, in that part, write the code you want to put inside the python file when these things appear, when you are done, just put this symbol at the end: ";".
+Makes a python file and writes your entered code inside it, Put a filename inside of the {filename.py} parameter like "helloworld.py" or anything else you want, after sending the command, you see a new line appear without any text on it, in that part, write the code you want to put inside the python file when these things appear, when you are done, just put this symbol at the end: ";".

 ### 📂 **File commands**